We may earn commission from affiliate links →

-Paros Or Naxos – How To Choose Between The Two
+Paros Vs. Naxos Islands – How To Choose Between Naxos or Paros

-When deciding which Greek island to visit, you’re seriously spoiled for choice.
-Most people choose to go to the big islands, such as Rhodes, Santorini, Crete, or Mykonos.
-These are all great options, but they’re also extremely touristic, very busy, and as a result, more expensive.
+You’re seriously spoiled for choice when deciding which Greek island to visit.
+Most people go to the big islands, such as Rhodes, Santorini, Crete, or Mykonos.
+These are all great options, but they’re also highly touristic, swamped, and, consequently, more expensive.

-If you want to enjoy all the touristic fun you can have this summer, but you don’t want to go to the main islands, there are two options you should think about – Paros or Naxos.
+If you want to enjoy all the tourist fun you can have this summer but you don’t want to go to the main islands, there are two options you should think about – Paros or Naxos.

-These are both close-by islands (40 minutes apart) that aren’t too far away from both Mykonos and Santorini.
+These are close-by islands (40 minutes apart) that aren’t too far away from Mykonos and Santorini.
 They can be reached by ferries from either island pretty easily.
-But, which should you visit?
-You could go to both, but what if you really wanted to just base yourself in one spot for a week or two?
+But which should you visit?
+You could go to both, but what if you wanted to base yourself in one spot for a week or two?

 From those two brief descriptions, you can see a significant difference between the two.
-The islands are only 10km apart from one another, but the vibe is different.
-So, when choosing between the two, it depends upon what you want to enjoy.
+The islands are only 10km apart, but the vibe is different.
+So, choosing between the two depends on what you want to enjoy.

 Naxos is ideal for chilled-out beach time, enjoying romantic meals or chilled-out evenings, and shopping for souvenirs at local craft markets.
 The scenery is truly magnificent, and there is lots of nature to explore and ruins and old churches.
 You can also try outdoor sports, such as hiking, waterskiing, windsurfing, or sailing.

 Paros is also suitable for beach time, and the food is fantastic.
-You can also go hiking, windsurfing, waterskiing, and sailing on Paros, but the difference is that it’s more about nightlife and shopping, compared to Naxos.
+You can also go hiking, windsurfing, waterskiing, and sailing on Paros, but the difference is that it’s more about nightlife and shopping than Naxos.

 You could say that Naxos is ideal for families, while Paros is ideal for couples and groups.
-But, both Naxos and Paros are incredible for summer fun, regardless of which you choose.
-The only major difference, other than what we’ve mentioned, is that the beaches on Paros tend to be a little smaller, and some are a little rougher around the edges compared to Naxos.
+But both Naxos and Paros are incredible for summer fun, regardless of your choice.
+The only significant difference, other than what we’ve mentioned, is that the beaches on Paros tend to be a little smaller, and some are a little rougher around the edges than Naxos.